Jack Epps Jr.: Awards and honors

-Epps Jr. was awarded on an honorary doctorate of fine arts by Michigan State University at their 2009 commencement.
+Jack Epps Jr. was awarded an honorary doctorate of fine arts by Michigan State University at their 2009 commencement.
 He is also the recipient of the Michigan State University Spartans in Hollywood Award.
 He is part of the Writers Guild of America where he has been a member for three decades and he is a member of the Academy of Motion Picture Arts and Sciences.
+In 2010, Epps was named the inaugural holder of the Jack Oakie and Victoria Horne Oakie Endowed Chair in Comedy at the USC School of Cinematic Arts.
+This position honors Jack Oakie’s legacy and supports the academic study of comedy.
+The film Top Gun, co-written by Epps, was added to the National Film Registry.
+Additionally, the American Film Institute (AFI) included the quote “I feel the need… the need for speed” as one of the top 100 movie quotes in American cinema.